Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-2/README.md

 1. Continue working in your `express1/lab-project` project.

-1. npm start if the projet is not already running.
+1. npm start if the project is not already running.

 1. Notice in `app.js` the last middleware that raises the 404.
 Try to reach a made up URL like http://localhost:3000/notforrealz